Black Friday deals lure U.S. shoppers, biggest sales gains online

 Other deals included:

--An H&M store in Manhattan offered 30 percent off everything in-store and online.
+* An H&M store in Manhattan offered 30 percent off everything in-store and online.

--Macy’s in Herald Square, Manhattan, sold a Coach designer wallet, originally $225, for $53.
+* Macy’s in Herald Square, Manhattan, sold a Coach designer wallet, originally $225, for $53.
 Coach bags there, originally $259, were half off.

--Midtown Comics was taking 25 percent off everything at its three Manhattan locations until noon.
+* Midtown Comics was taking 25 percent off everything at its three Manhattan locations until noon.

--An Eddie Bauer in Chicago offered 50 percent off all items.
+* An Eddie Bauer in Chicago offered 50 percent off all items.

--At a Chicago-area Pandora, which sells popular charm bracelets that can cost up to $1,000, jewelry was 35 percent off before 10 a.m. and 25 percent off for the remainder of the day.
+* At a Chicago-area Pandora, which sells popular charm bracelets that can cost up to $1,000, jewelry was 35 percent off before 10 a.m. and 25 percent off for the remainder of the day.

--J Crew clothing was 50 percent off.
+* J Crew clothing was 50 percent off.
 Its site experienced some technical difficulties.

--Walmart was selling a Google Home mini for $99.
+* Walmart was selling a Google Home mini for $99.

 Many retailers, reacting to the bankruptcy of the Toys ‘R’ Us chain, are catering to parents.